Skip to main content

 Analysis

-Caution should be used when examining results by programs with fewer than 30 graduates.
-With smaller base sizes, the percentages may offer a distorted picture when one respondent represents more than 3% of the total respondent base.
+Results for programs with fewer than 30 graduates should be interpreted with caution due to small sample sizes.
+With smaller base sizes, percentages may provide a distorted picture when a single respondent represents more than 3% of the total respondent base.

 Definitions used